 Best Speakers Buying Guide: Welcome to What Hi-Fi?'s round-up of the best speakers you can buy in 2021.

 The best possible stereo sound quality still comes from a pair of hi-fi speakers – no matter how good one-box wireless speakers might have become.
-Our round-up of the best stereo speakers you can buy below will ensure your home audio system is treated to the best possible sound for your budget.
+Our round-up of the best stereo speakers you can buy below will ensure your home audio system is treated to the best possible audio performance for your budget.

-Whether you're on a tight budget or ready to splash the cash, take your pick from our selection of the best stereo speakers for music.
-We have both floorstanding speakers and bookshelf speakers to recommend, as well as desktop, active, and a number of all-in-one wireless stereo speakers in our best systems guide.
+Whether you're on a tight budget or ready to splash the cash, take your pick from our selection of the best stereo speakers, no matter what genre of music you plan to play.
+We have both floorstanding speakers and bookshelf speakers to recommend, as well as desktop, active, and a number of all-in-one wireless stereo speakers, as also featured in our best systems guide.

-So whether you're looking for your first pair of speakers as you build a music system, upgrading an old pair of budget speakers or going for broke with the best speakers your system, room and finances can accommodate, we're here to help.
+So whether you're looking for your first pair of speakers as you build a home music system, upgrading an old pair of budget speakers or going for broke with the best speakers your system, room and finances can accommodate, we're here to help.
 Read on for our round-up of the best hi-fi speakers on the market right now.

 How we choose the best speakers